Tiger (zodiac)

 The Tiger (虎) is the third of the 12-year cycle of animals which appear in the Chinese zodiac related to the Chinese calendar.
 The Year of the Tiger is associated with the Earthly Branch symbol 寅.

+Compatibility

+Cycle: (Trine Group) Tiger needs Horse, Horse needs Dog, Dog needs Tiger; (Opposite Sign) but his rival opposes the Monkey.
+Tiger can not get along with Snake.

 Years and the Five Elements

 People born within these date ranges can be said to have been born in the "Year of the Tiger", while bearing the following elemental sign: